 Marko Mustonen (b.
 1984) made his first major performances as a concert pianist by playing a recital in Helsinki Festival in 2000 and by being a soloist of the Finnish Radio Symphony Orchestra in 2001.
 Both performances received wide recognition

 in media.
-He had earlier been granted the Selim Palmgren challenge trophy for his interpretation of Chopin's piano works and been a prizewinner in two music competitions.
+He had earlier been granted the Selim Palmgren challenge trophy for his interpretation of F. Chopin's piano works and been a prizewinner in several music competitions.
 Since then Mr. Mustonen has performed actively as a soloist of orchestra, in chamber

 music ensembles, as a lied pianist and in recitals in Europe, USA, Japan, Israel and Morocco.
 He has given master classes and concert-lectures in Poland, USA and Finland.
 Marko Mustonen is a prizewinner of numerous national and international competitions.

-In addition to his studies at Sibelius-Academy (Master of Music), Mr. Mustonen has studied in Paris and at Yale University School of Music.
+In addition to his studies at Sibelius-Academy, Mr. Mustonen has studied in Paris and at Yale University School of Music.